wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 > 5. Rename {% icon galaxy-pencil %} the output: `Cluster plot`
 >
 {: .hands_on}
-> ### {% icon tip %} If the partition does not contain all cells of interest...
+> ### {% icon tip %} If the partition does not contain all your cells of interest...
 >
 > Sometimes it might happen that cells are grouped into several partitions, while you want them all to be in just one in order to perform trajectory analysis on all of them.
 Then, you can try to increase the `q-value` threshold that is used to determine the partition of cells.
 > ![partition q-value](../../images/scrna-casestudy-monocle/partition_qval.png "q-value threshold affecting the span of partition.
 Note that 0.05 is the default value.")
 >
 {: .tip}
-> ### {% icon tip %} If the granularity of clusters is not satisfying...
+> ### {% icon tip %} If the granularity of clusters does not make sense...
 >
-> If you are not satisfied with the results of the standard igraph louvain clustering algorithm, you may set the `resolution` of clustering, which specifies the granularity of clusters.
+> If you are not satisfied with the results of the standard igraph louvain clustering algorithm, you may set the `resolution` of clustering, which specifies the granularity of the clustering.
 > ![clustering resolution](../../images/scrna-casestudy-monocle/clusters_resolution.png "Different granularity of clusters based on the algorithm and resolution used.")
 {: .tip}

 > ### {% icon warning %} Ambiguous clusters!
 > Standard igraph louvain clustering algorithm works in a way that it sometimes returns slightly different outputs.
-It might happen that initially it finds perfect clustering and during the second run, those perfect clusters merge!
 To ensure that your clusters are reproducible, you might want to use the `resolution` parameter.
 In case of our data, the resolution value of 0.00015 gave the same results as the best output of igraph louvain clustering, and ensured reproducibility.
 > ![igraph louvain clustering](../../images/scrna-casestudy-monocle/igraph.png "Standard igraph louvain clustering algorithm giving different results despite the same input.")
 >
 {: .warning}